0x4447-office/0x4447_webpage_documentation/docs/samba/1.2.0/README.md

 It is important to note that the content of the UserData field will be only executed once, which occurs when the instance starts for the first time.
 This means that the content of the UserData won't be triggered if you stop and start the instance.

 This means you won't be able to stop the instance, update the UserData and have the changes executed.
-If you need to make changes to the UserData, you have two options:
+If you need to make changes to the UserData, you have the following options:

 - Follow this [AWS solution](https://aws.amazon.com/premiumsupport/knowledge-center/execute-user-data-ec2/) for a work around.
 - Log-in to the instance, edit the `/home/ec2-user/.env` file, and restart the instance.
-- Terminate the instance and redeploy the product from scratch
+- Terminate the instance and redeploy the product from scratch.

 :::